r-devel/translations/Weblate-server.md

 ## Infrastructure

-The service runs on a single `t3a.large` node in the `us-east-1` region of AWS, with termination protection enabled.
+The service runs on a single `t3a.large` node with 20GB storage (was extended from 10GB due to Docker pulls) in the `us-east-1` region of AWS, with termination protection enabled.
 AWS Backup is configured to take weekly snapshots of the node with a retention window of 1 year.

 ## Docker images and configuration